-The LEI registration process should take no more than 5 minutes assuming you have the right information present.
+The LEI registration process should take no more than 2 minutes, assuming the right information is at hand.

 Filling out relevant information

-The next step in the LEI registration process is submitting your application and making a payment.
-We are considered an LEI registration agent and will handle your application for an LEI.
-We serve as an interface between legal entities and the GLEIF (Global Legal Entity Identifier Foundation) which serves as the centre for all LEI registrations.
+LEI Lookup is a Registration Agent and will handle the applications for LEI codes.
+We serve as an agent between legal entities and GLEIF (Global Legal Entity Identifier Foundation) which is the centre for all LEI data.

 Data validation and approval

 After completing the payment, we perform a quick check of the data to ensure there are no outstanding issues.
 Once this is done, we submit the application on the customer's behalf to our partner LOU who will validate the provided data against the relevant business registry / the provided documents.
 This process should not take longer than 24 hours, however it is often completed much quicker.
 At times it is possible to receive the LEI code in just 10 minutes!

 Once the application has been approved by GLEIF, the customer will receive the LEI code and as soon as it is published to the GLEIF database, it can be used for legal entity identification.